Masonry: Structural limitations

 One problem with masonry walls is that they rely mainly on their weight to keep them in place; each block or brick is only loosely connected to the next via a thin layer of mortar.
 This is why they do not perform well in earthquakes, when entire buildings are shaken horizontally.
 Many collapses during earthquakes occur in buildings that have load-bearing masonry walls.
 Besides, heavier buildings having masonry suffer more damage.

 Dry set masonry

 Dry set masonry supports a rustic log bridge, where it provides a well-drained support for the log (which will lengthen its service life).

-The strength of a masonry wall is not entirely dependent on the bond between the building material and the mortar; the friction between the interlocking blocks of masonry is often strong enough to provide a great deal of strength on its own.
+The strength of a masonry wall is not entirely dependent on the bond between the building material and the mortar; the friction between the interlocking blocks of masonry is often enough to provide a great deal of strength on its own.
 The blocks sometimes have grooves or other surface features added to enhance this interlocking, and some dry set masonry structures forgo mortar altogether.